vACKONERep/ApiTestNTT/Reade.md

 ## Prerequisites
 - Java 8 or higher
 - Maven 3.6.0 or higher (optional if using standalone Karate JAR)
-- An IDE like IntelliJ IDEA or Eclipse (optional)
+- An IDE like IntelliJ IDEA

 ## Getting Started